 A Level A*AA, to include A* in Mathematics or Further Mathematics

-International Baccalaureate 39 points, to include 6 in three Higher Level subjects including Mathematics
+International Baccalaureate 38 points with 6,6,6 in three Higher Level subjects including Mathematics.

 Access Courses Access to HE Diploma (QAA recognised) including appropriate subjects with distinction grades in level 3 units, and grade A* in A level Mathematics or Further Mathematics (or equivalent).

 Warwick International Foundation Programme (IFP) All students who successfully complete the Warwick IFP and apply to Warwick through UCAS will receive a guaranteed conditional offer for a related undergraduate programme (selected courses only).
 For full details of standard offers and conditions visit the IFP page.

 General Studies/Critical Thinking Offers normally exclude General Studies and Critical Thinking at A or AS level.

 Taking a Gap Year Applications for deferred entry are welcomed.